LungCellAtlas/scRNAseq_pipelines/README.md

 Toy data for testrun are a subselection from the following 10X dataset: https://support.10xgenomics.com/single-cell-gene-expression/datasets/3.0.2/5k_pbmc_v3
 The Licence for the Cellranger package is included in the local conda package in the tar file.
 The Licence of the nextflow pipeline and the "create_cellranger_ref_from_ensembl.sh" script is available from sc_processing_cellranger/nfpipeline/LICENCE (MIT license)
+We thank Thomas Walzthoeni for bioinformatics support provided at the Bioinformatics Core Facility, Institute of Computational Biology, Helmholtz Zentrum München.